stepchowfun/toast/README.md

 A typical configuration for a continuous integration (CI) environment will enable all forms of caching, whereas for local development you may want to set `write_remote_cache: false` to avoid waiting for remote cache writes.

-All of these options can be overridden via command-line options (see below).
+Each of these options can be overridden via command-line options (see below).

-## Usage
+## Command-line options

 Run `bake` with no arguments to execute the default task, or all the tasks if the bakefile doesn't define a default.
 You can also execute specific tasks and their dependencies: